 Time estimates should be regarded as tentative because historical events like the collapse of the Soviet Union have changed the trends in the past.
 If the current trends continue, 90% of the coal would be produced by 2067.

 Richard Heinberg and David Fridley.
 18 November 2010.
 The end of cheap coal.
-Nature, vol 468 p 367-9.
+Nature, vol 468 p 367-9

 New forecasts suggest that coal reserves will run out faster than many believe.
 Energy policies relying on cheap coal have no future.